-Every now and again we are asked if you can see open rates for e-Newsletters.
-The open rate is a number meant to show the number of e-Newsletters that are opened by recipients.
-Unfortunately, it is now generally accepted that open rates are so inaccurate that they do not provide a useful metric.
+Every now and again we are asked if you can see 'open rates' for eNewsletters or emails.
+The open rate is a number meant to show the number of eNewsletters that are opened by recipients.
+Unfortunately, it is now generally accepted that open rates are now so inaccurate that they do not provide a useful metric.

 But what about MailChimp?

-Services such as Mailchimp try to determine the open rate by including a small transparent 1 pixel image within each email.
-When this tracking image loads in the email, it is served from the Mailchimp server and therefore counted as an open.
+Services such as MailChimp try to determine the open rate by including a small transparent 1 pixel image within each email.
+When this tracking image loads in the email, it is served from the MailChimp server and therefore counted as an open for that email.
 This tracking activity occurs when people accept the prompt to 'download images' from email applications such as MS Outlook.

 Because open rate tracking relies on people downloading images, it isn't very accurate.
-For example, if someone reads the text in your e-Newsletter but doesn't download images, the tracking image isn't loaded, so this isn't counted as an open, even if the person does actually read your email.
-Conversely, iPhones and Gmail are set to download all images by default, even if the person doesn't read your email.
-This means all these emails get counted as 'opened' even when they may not have been deliberately opened or read, so falsely inflates your open rate.
+For example, iPhones and Gmail are set to download all images in emails by default, even if the person doesn't read your email.
+This means all these emails get counted as 'opened' even when they may not have actually been opened or read, so it falsely inflates your open rate.
+Conversely, if someone is using Outlook as their mail client and reads the text in your eNewsletter but doesn't click the option to download images, the tracking image isn't loaded, so this isn't counted as an open, even if the person does actually read your email.

 Also, it is common for people to clear email on both their mobile as well as on their computer.
 This can further distort the open rate, especially if their mobile happens to be an iPhone and therefore loads the tracking image and counts it as an 'open' even if the person doesn't really read your email.

 It is now generally accepted that since they are so inaccurate 'open rates are no longer a thing'.